builder2000/Course-Management-System-for-IITD/README.md

 Project folder has the dataset

-1. Course Feedback (Initially empty, students will fill the form and prof will be
+1. Course Feedback (Initially empty, students will fill the form and prof will be able to see it)(DONE)
 2. Students of a course (done)
 3. NGU list (done now)
 4. Dues left of student